alantech/alan/anycloud/docs/how-to/ci-integration.md

-AnyCloud CLI has enable a set of flags in order to deploy applications directly from a CI/CD tool in a non-interactive way.
+AnyCloud CLI has a set of flags useful for deploying applications directly from a CI/CD tool.

 ## Relevant non-interactive mode AnyCloud flags